 Luo benga is a crowded scene.
-It is a boiling pot teeming with hundreds of artistes, both dead and alive, young and old, males and females jostling for space in this very competitive music world.We have legends like the late
+It is a boiling pot teeming with hundreds of artistes, both dead and alive, young and old, male and female jostling for space in this very competitive music world.We have legends like the late

-George Ramogi, the late Owino Missiani (also known as DO Missiani), The late
+George Ramogi, the late Owino Misiani (also known as DO Misiani), The late

 Okatch Biggy, the late Prince July, the late Prince Kassam, the late Omondi